Long-Term Recovery Priorities

 Lake County has been severely affected by our 10 disasters since 2015.

-• After three years of devastating fire seasons, 60% of our land mass has burned.
+• After four devastating fire seasons, 60% of our land mass has burned.

 No other California county is dealing with such compounding effects of disaster.
 Throughout our disaster response, we have operated at 80% staffing levels.
-December 4, 2018, the Lake County Board of Supervisors adopted a plan to implement draconian cuts required to be ready for the 2019-2020 fiscal year.
+December 4, 2018, the Lake County Board of Supervisors adopted a plan to implement draconian cuts required to weather the devastating effects upon our communities and County finances.